imransilvake/quizzler/README.md

 ## Information
-Learn the basics of flutter from [App Brewery](https://www.appbrewery.co/).
+Learned the basics of flutter from [App Brewery](https://www.appbrewery.co/).